Emma Cannon & Victoria Wells co-authors of FERTILE look What Causes PCOS.

 A Word about Sugar

 I will never forget more than 25 years ago Professor Wu saying to me “sugar makes the ovaries cystic”; back then I did not have the experience to really understand the mechanism behind his words.
 But now all these years later I believe there is so much wisdom in this statement.
 My generation lived on a diet of chardonnay and Haribos in a bid to not eat fat!
 As we all know, this information turned out to be misguided a perfect recipe for causing hormonal imbalances and yes, cystic ovaries.
-Thankfully the message is getting out there and these days there is much more awareness around food; but skipping meals, drinking juices, excessive alcohol all disrupt the hormonal system and add to the problem.
+Thankfully the message is getting out there and these days there is much more awareness around food; but skipping meals, drinking juices, excessive alcohol all disrupts the hormonal system and add to the problem.

 And as Prof Wu would say “eat little and regularly, chew your food well, eat mostly food that grows from the earth, eat the majority of your food early in the day and most importantly eat with joy in your heart”